 The advantages of high-level oversight

-Appointing a Chief Content Officer can benefit globalization maturity, in line with the principles of the Globalization Maturity Model (CSA Research).
+Globalization Maturity Model (CSA Research).
 Firstly, a Global CCO will have the insight and authority to ensure that strong processes and best practices are followed across departments including product teams, marketing and internal documentation.
 This will drive high quality authoring and translation, plus enable your business to benefit from efficiencies of scale.

-For example, ensuring that all lines of business utilize the same content management tools, terminology and translation memories will lead to more consistent content and unlock more opportunities for content reuse.
+translation memories will lead to more consistent content and unlock more opportunities for content reuse.
 Keeping language consistent across content produced by different departments improves overall clarity and plays a huge role in optimizing the customer experience.
-And reusing content is one of the best ways to reduce localization costs.
+And reusing content is

 The key to creating a more cohesive content strategy is supporting the Global Chief Content Officer to combat silos and influence systemic change company wide.
 With oversight of your entire global content strategy, senior leadership will have the perspective to capture ROI data for marketing and localization efforts and use it to inform high-level decision-making.
 They will be able to optimize globalization strategy and ensure that branding is consistent and effective across every market that you operate in.